An On Campus Art Exhibition Featuring the Work of Namita Paul

 Through the interconnected themes of reverence, renewal, and responsibility, the Summit will explore water’s multifaceted significance.
 Reverence highlights water as a bridge between the ordinary and transcendent, central to rituals, mythology, cultural identity, and survival.
 Renewal emphasizes the capacity for ecological and spiritual regeneration, spotlighting conservation efforts and rights-of-nature initiatives that restore balance and purpose.
 Responsibility underscores the moral duty to protect water resources, advance water justice, and ensure equitable access for all beings.
 Together, these themes offer a transformative framework for understanding water’s essential role in fostering a sustainable and sacred relationship with the Earth.

-Panel Themes
+Panel Themes and Speakers

 Keynote Speaker